 Of course, Stars and Wishes aren’t heavy-duty adult-sized resolutions, and they aren’t intended to be.
 They’re just capturing life’s moments on paper and planning for more fantastic adventures with your children!

 Get the first page of my New Year’s Printable FREE!
-The Stars & Wishes worksheet is yours for free when you sign up for my newsletter!
+The Stars & Wishes worksheet is free when you sign up for my newsletter!
 Help your kids reflect on last year, and plan for the coming year in a positive and simple way.
-The Stars & Wishes worksheet is perfect for any age but a good start for preschoolers to complete with a parent, and it works well for older students to complete independently.
+The Stars & Wishes worksheet is perfect for any age.
+It’s a good start for preschoolers to complete with a parent, and it works well for older students to complete independently.
 Celebrate the old year and look forward to the new.

 - New Year’s Reflections page – focus on favorites from the past year

 - New Year’s Goals List – minimal and open-ended with just blank checklist for new things kids want to try next year

 - Looking Ahead – writing prompts to stir their thoughts toward the future